suncoast-devs/handbook/lessons/cs-commenting-code/lecture/presentation/index.md

 Nearly every editor has support for adding and removing comments for both single lines of text as well as blocks.

-In Visual Studio Code you can start a comment by typing the key combination `Control /` (or `Command /` on Mac) on any line.
+In Visual Studio Code you can start a comment with the key `Control /` (or `Command /` on Mac) on any line.

 This will start a new comment and you can type your text.
-If you press enter at the end of a comment the cursor will move to the next line with that line also being a comment.
+If you press enter the cursor will make a new comment line.

-You can toggle a set of lines to have comments, or to remove comments, by highlighting the lines and pressing the commenting key combination.
+You can toggle comments by highlighting the lines and pressing the commenting key combination.

 ---